adamtorres/importing-tutorial/readme.md

 Now that a function has been assigned to the variable `func`, it can be called as if we were calling it by name.

-This pattern is useful when <insert reasonable use-case here>.
+This pattern is useful when the functions to decide upon are dynamic.
+Building a dict of ones valid for the incoming data can potentially make more sense than hard coding a pile of conditionals.
 An alternative to using this pattern is shown in `not_using_dict_func_example`.
 This uses `if/elif/else` to pick and execute the appropriate function.
 An advantage the dict pattern has is the dict could be generated at runtime while the `if/elif/else` is static.

 ## Import Alias